askahana/DotNetDynamosV2/README.md

 * CustomerManager(Menu) : ICustomerMenu
 * AdminManager(Menu) : IAdminMenu

-  These classes are to display Menus and switch-statement was used to handle different choices made by users.
+  These classes are to display Menus and switch-statement was used to direct to different methods.
 There are 6 choices for customer and 5 choices for administrator.
 The user is then directed to the method based on their selections.

 * ShowBalance

   This class provides functionality for displaying account information.

-  * ShowAccount(Customer loggedInCustomer): Displays options to the user, allowing them to choose between showing the balance of a specific account or all accounts.
+  * ShowAccount(Customer loggedInCustomer): Displays options to the user, allowing them to choose between showing the balance of a specific account or all accounts(switch-statement).
   * ShowSpecificAccount(Customer loggedInCustomer): Displays a list of the user's accounts, allowing them to select a specific account and showing its balance.
-  * ShowAllAccounts(Customer loggedInCustomer): Displays the balances for all accounts belonging to the logged-in customer.
+  * ShowAllAccounts(Customer loggedInCustomer): Displays the balances for all accounts belonging to the logged-in customer(foreach).
-  * DisplayUserAccounts(Customer loggedInCustomer): Helper method to display a numbered list of the user's accounts.
+  * DisplayUserAccounts(Customer loggedInCustomer): Helper method to display a numbered list of the user's accounts(for-loop).

 * InterestManager